 - Laser Blade: Can form one from his knife with Malice.
 There's a good reason for that.

 - Stock Drain: Fear the stock-draining prowess of Johnny's vacuum cleaner!

 - Mr. Fanservice: As Awaker, he becomes a well-built young man who is even lesser clothed than Lady.

 - Non-Elemental: All of his attack skills have no element.

 - Older Than They Look: He's actually 21 years old, but he lost 5 years between his death and resurrection.
 Awaker reflects his true age.

-- Only Sane Man: Since he hadn't any conscious encounters with the supernatural before witnessing Marlow's death by the monster, he's nonplussed by the strange creatures and some of his teammates alike.
+- Only Sane Man: Since he hasn't any conscious encounters with the supernatural before witnessing Marlow's death by the monster, he's rather weirded out by the strange creatures and some of his teammates.

 - Parental Abandonment

 - Private Detective: Runs a detective agency, and implies most of the cases he's hired for are tracking down lost pets, and jumps at the call when Gilbert hires him to track someone simply becuase it's different than the normal stuff that private detectives do.
 (Sadly, in Real Life, they're almost never hired to investigate actual crimes.)